ciceroOslo/iamcompact-nomenclature/README.md

       constituent regions or countries.
     * `difference (%)`: The difference between the two values, in percent relative to `original`.
-  * `aggregation_map` (`dict`): A dictionary of dictionaries of the aggregated regions (keys of the inner dict) and constituent regions (values of the inner dict) that were used in the checks for each model.
+  * `aggregation_map` (`dict`): A dictionary of dictionaries of the common aggregated regions (keys of the inner dict) and native constituent regions (values of the inner dict) that were used in the checks for each model.
 The keys of the outer dict are the model names, which will be just one if you are only checking output from a single model.
+  * `common_aggregated_regions` (`dict`): Dictionary of regions that are actually present in the data for each model and which are also aggreagted common regions in the `RegionProcessor` object used.
-  * `regions_not_checked` (`dict`): A dictionary of lists of regions that were not checked for each model.
+  * `regions_not_processed` (`dict`): A dictionary of lists of regions that were not processed for each model.
 The keys are the model names, and the values are lists of region names.
+The regions for each model will be the regions that were present in the data for that model, but which are neither common aggregated regions nor constituent regions given in the `RegionProcessor` object.
   * `vars_not_checked` (`list`): A list of variable names that were not checked for any model.
+  * `unknown_models` (`list`): A list of models that are present in the data, but which are not found among the `RegionProcessor` region mappings.
   * `unknown_regions` (`dict`): A dictionary of lists of regions that were not found in the region mappings.
 The keys are the model names, and the values are lists of region names.
 Should be empty if the region names in `iamdf`